 Take a punt on Graduate Cambridge, an academic study of the city’s colleges and architecture to pleasingly studious results (the walls are lined with punts, for a start).
 The riverside setting means an expanse of the fens in one direction, with all the enlightenment of Cambridge in the other.
 Learned local references include the pattern of the gates of St John’s worked into the wallpaper, penny-shaped lamps to hint at a certain ill-advised student-drinking habit during formals, and bathroom mirrors in the form of a crest.
 And, helpfully, the rooms have desks – just in case you want to start work on your thesis…

-All ages are welcome.
+All ages are welcome; under-12s stay for free.
 Some room categories have two queen-size beds that are ideal for families, and there are rooms with twin beds.
+Please contact our Smith travel team if you would like to add children to your booking.

 The sustainability-loving chef goes to great lengths to minimise waste and get creative with seasonal ingredients in the kitchen, and he’s got a thing about innovative, planet-friendly packaging, too.
 Single-use plastic is minimised and local suppliers are used wherever possible.